KTH/scanned-exams/README.md

 # Scanned exams

-Application that downloads exams from the "tenta API" and uploads them into a Canvas course.
+Application that downloads exams from the "Windream/AlcomREST tenta API" and uploads them into a Canvas course.

 ---